patcg-individual-drafts/ipa/IPA-End-to-End.md

 We would also like to thank our academic collaborators for their feedback on early versions of the IPA proposal.
 Their input has been invaluable in evolving this proposal to be both more private, and more useful.

-Finally, many thanks to all of the researchers who have published papers about protocols applicable to a _helper party network_ with the same target threat model (i.e. 3 non-colluding parties, where at most one party can act maliciously).
+Finally, many thanks to all of the researchers who have published papers about protocols applicable to a _helper party network_ with the same target threat model (i.e., 3 non-colluding parties, where at most one party can act maliciously).
 Their work on protocols like [modulus conversion](https://eprint.iacr.org/2018/387.pdf), [sorting](https://eprint.iacr.org/2019/695.pdf), and [other algorithms](https://ieeexplore.ieee.org/document/7163037) is what has made this proposal possible.
 It’s an honor to be building on the shoulders of giants.